 The good witch

-In some cases, the witches' broom that emerges is more of a dwarf version of the parent tree.
+Sometimes a witches' broom is more of a dwarf version of the parent tree.
 Very often, that dwarf version can be removed and propagated.
-This is how many of our modern dwarf confers were first begun!
+Many of our modern dwarf conifers got their start in this way.

 Preventing witches' broom

 Unless you have the time to create new plant species, your plants will be healthier if you can prevent this problem in the first place.
-Phytoplasma catch a ride to your plants using leafhoppers, in a behavior called phoresy.
+Phytoplasma catches a ride to your plants using leafhoppers, in a behavior called phoresy.
 Controlling leafhoppers can reduce the occurrence of witches' broom.
-Also, proper pruning, to remove dead and diseased branches, crop rotation, and general garden sanitation, can reduce the likelihood of witches' broom occurring.
+Also, proper pruning, crop rotation, and general garden sanitation can reduce the likelihood of witches' broom occurring.

 Discarded limbs, scattered petals, seeds and fruits thrown to the ground - abscission!